Coastal Town And Harbor

 9) Visit The Hoonah Harbor & Marina Area

 If you’ve been exploring the tourist trap around Icy Strait Point, you’ll want to head to town and check out the Hoonah Harbor & Marina area!
 The Shops by HTA, the Oso Gordito food truck, and Fisherman’s Daughter restaurant are all close together.
 The establishments not only offer fresh seafood and affordable meals to visitors, but they feature daily specials!

 On top of that, there are also stunning views of the area from these eateries.
 Don’t miss the potential humpback whale sightings on your way back to the cruise ship!
 The Shops by HTA runs a shuttle back to the ship every 30 minutes!

 No doubt, Icy Strait Point is the place to visit on your next Alaskan cruise!
 As we see, there are many exciting things to do in Icy Strait Point Alaska.
 The community offers a rich history and several fun activities for all ages.
 Visitors to this cruise destination not only get the benefit of a wonderful shore excursion and unique day trips, but they are also supporting the local community.
 The port is fully owned and operated by the local Tlingit people, and everything from the restaurants and shops to many of the tours and excursions is operated by local residents.

 Visitors can rest assured that they are learning about unique people and their history and heritage while also supporting them in their economic ventures.
 If you’re looking for wildlife, whale watching, culture, outdoor adventure, or perhaps a fishing adventure, you’ll find it in this whimsical and colorful community when you visit Icy Strait Point.

-Whether you are in search of a wonderful whale-watching tour or fishing tour, Icy Strait Point Excursions has just the tour for you.
+Whether you are in search of a whale-watching tour or a fishing tour, Icy Strait Point Excursions has just the tour for you.
 Click here to schedule your next adventure with Icy Strait Point Excursions today!